Sakura-Storm/StormOS-1.0/README.md

 an operating system based off of linux

 Dev Team:

 Dev Lead: StormStarbrickYT

 This OS is a prototype.
-Not Yet Released
+Not Yet Released.
+Progress will be slow on this project.